matharchod/Twitolu/README.md

 #### searchInit()

-The search functionality is based on a DOM search.
+Twitolu's search functionality is based on a DOM search.

+* Create an event handler for hitting the RETURN/ENTER button
 * Create an event handler for the "search" button
 * Read the value of the seach field
 * Run a case-insensitive regular expression on each tweet for that value
 * Toggle the visibility on tweets that match the regex
 * Show the number of tweets that match the search
+* Create an event handler to clear the search results

 ```
 searchInit = function (elem) {
 	$('input').keypress(function (evt) {
 		var charCode = evt.charCode || evt.keyCode;
-		if (charCode == 13) { //Enter key's keycode
+		if (charCode == 13) {
 			$('.searchNow').click();
 		}
 	});